All Episodes

 It will be so different.

-But this projection of weakness, and so we've laid out what the agenda is, we've laid out what the jihadis w want, we've laid out what the Russians are trying to do, and we put it together in an readable format so people can be educated with a call to action at the end to take actual steps.
+And we put it together in a readable format so people can be educated with a call to action at the end to take actual steps.

-Well, you know, oil also and energy also has a big impact on on Putin and Crimea and its connection to Western Europe.
+Well, you know, oil also and energy also has a big impact on Putin and Crimea and its connection to Western Europe.

-I mean, all he has to do, Vladimir Putin is shut off those spigots, and Western Europe is dead.
+I mean, all he has to do, Vladimir Putin, is shut off those spigots, and Western Europe is dead.

-Which really, you know, I've always said one of the biggest, biggest issues we never talk about is becoming energy independent.
+He literally controls the lifeblood of their energy supply, the lifeblood of any economy, which really, you know, I've always said one of the biggest, biggest issues we never talk about is becoming energy independent.

 It's good for national security purposes.

-And yet, and we could also help supply Western Europe and make money and create millions of high-paying jobs, and we don't do it.
+And yet, and we could also help supply Western Europe and make money and create millions of high-paying jobs.

-No, we don't do it, and as I said, we project this incredible weakness.
+And as I said, we project this incredible weakness.

 So with dealing with Vladimir Putin, how do you deal with the strongman?